Flower Farm Glencairn Annuals Perennials Herbs Grasses Vegetables

 June 2011

 Heritage TomatoesThis year, we are growing over 20 varieties of heritage tomato.
 Heritage, or heirloom tomatoes are varieties that have been in production for over 50 years and grow true to seed.
-Over the years, as advances were made in breeding, heritage varieties were mainly dropped by commercial growers in favour of varieties that ship well, are more resistant to pests and diseases and have a longer shelf life.
+Over the years, as advances were made in breeding, heritage varieties were mainly dropped by commercial growers in flavour of varieties that ship well, are more resistant to pests and diseases and have a longer shelf life.
 The flavour of heritage tomatoes is outstanding and they are perfect for homeowners to grow.

-Check out our 2011 Heritage Tomato collection.
+Check out our 2012 Heritage Tomato collection.

 Upside Down Tomato Planters